 Everything can be overshadowed by a finish of chocolate torte with pomegranate sauce, cocoa intensity cut with an unusual tartness.
 The dish enhances a state of mind already bolstered by the appealing, largely Oregonian wine list and the outside back patio.
 By David Sarasohn, The Oregonian on October 12, 2011

 Menu items may differ from those listed.
 Vegetarian options are available.
 We open at 5:00pm Tuesday through Saturday, closed Sunday and Mondays.
-We will be open Sundays for the month of August.
 Reservations are recommended though not neccessary.
 Patio seating is available.
 Please call 541-488-0521.